ishan12byte/Autoscaling/README.md

 🧪 Baseline Policy

-Static rule controller:
+Static rule-based controller:

 IF cpu > 70 → scale_up
 IF cpu < 30 → scale_down
 ELSE → hold

-Enhanced by:
+Enhanced with:

 ✔ Sustained pressure detection
 ✔ Cooldown guardrails

-Serves as the benchmark for ML / RL policies.
+This baseline serves as the benchmark for ML / RL policies.

 🧠 Machine Learning Extensions

-This simulator provides a stable environment for:
+This simulator provides a stable environment for experimenting with:

 ✅ Predictive Models